sanjv12/WeatherAppReact/README.md

     Styling: CSS

 🚀 How It Works
-    User enters a city name in the search bar.
-    The app uses the Open-Meteo Geocoding API to get latitude and longitude.
+    User enters a city name in the search bar.The app uses the Open-Meteo Geocoding API to get latitude and longitude.
     It then fetches real-time weather data from the Open-Meteo Forecast API.
     Weather details are displayed neatly in a styled card component.